Indian River Mall: History

-On August 6, 2019, it was announced that Sears will be closing this location as part of a plan to close 26 stores nationwide.
+In August 2019, it was announced that Sears will be closing this location as part of a plan to close 26 stores nationwide.
 The store closed in October 2019.

 On January 8, 2020, it was announced that Macy's would be closing in April 2020 as part of a plan to close 125 stores nationwide.

 In 2020, Victoria's Secret closed at the mall as part of a plan to close 250 stores nationwide.
-TGI Friday’s closed later that year.
-The TGI Friday's later became Casa Amigos.
+TGI Friday’s closed later that year and became Casa Amigos.

-On January 6, 2021, Hollister Co. closed.
+In 2026, the east wing of the mall closed and demolition began on the former Macy's location in June.
+The entire east wing, including the former Sears, RJ Gator's (originally Guytano's Italian Bistro), and east side of the main entrance corridor will also be demolished, making way for new apartments, retail, restaurants, and an entertainment hub.
+The west wing, JCPenney, Dillard's, AMC Theaters, and Casa Amigos will stay open.
+The food court will be renovated rather than demolished.